-The gig economy is finally being recognized as a powerful economic factor during the Covid-19 pandemic.
+Think you have a Michigan MEUC Claim?
+The gig economy is finally recognized as a powerful economic factor during the Covid-19 pandemic.
 Michigan’s Mixed Earners Unemployment Compensation, MEUC, provides an additional $100 per week in supplemental benefits for those who made at least $5,000 in the past year.
-Michigan applicants filing for a MEUC claim need to prove they were engaged in Self-Employment.“Self-employment income” means the net earnings from self-employment obtained during a taxable year.
-If you filed for unemployment in 2020, you must provide self-employment income documentation from your most recent taxable year, which would be “2019”.
+Applicants filing for a Michigan MEUC claim need to prove they were engaged in Self-Employment.“Self-employment income” means the net earnings from self-employment obtained during a taxable year.
+If you filed for unemployment in 2020, you must provide self-employment income documentation from your most recent taxable year, “2019”.
 The benefit is payable retroactively from the week ending January 2 through March 13.

 Independent Contractor – Work that is defined and may be of limited duration.
 The entity offering the contract doesn’t have to withhold taxes or social security.
 You provide them with your taxpayer ID number (SSN, EIN, etc.).

-Seasonal Staff – These include areas such as tax preparer, seasonal sports, and even summer work such as mowing lawns.
+Seasonal Staff – These include tax preparer, seasonal sports, and even summer work such as mowing lawns.

-Independent Business Owner – This category includes Avon, Mary Kay, AdvoCare and Essential oils.
-It and also include being a Lyft or Uber driver.
+Independent Business Owner – This category includes Avon, Mary Kay, AdvoCare, and Essential oils.
+It also includes being a Lyft or Uber driver.

 Proof of Self-Employment